Kalixone/ShareRide/README.md

 ## 📊 Entity Structure and Relations Diagram

-Below is the entity structure and relations diagram for the "Car Sharing Service Online" project, illustrating connections between various entities and their fields.
+Below is the entity structure and relations diagram for the "ShareRide" project, illustrating connections between various entities and their fields.

 ![Entity Structure and Relations Diagram](https://i.imgur.com/eaNf3Bu.png)